 1. ADJUST BELT

-To disengage the belt, pinch the plastic tabs and press the middle button.
+To disengage, pinch the quick-release tabs and depress the center lock.

-Snap the ends of the cords into the hooks on the wrist and hips.
+Snap the high-tensile cords into the tactical hooks on both the hips and wrists.
+You are now locked into the system.

 From shortest to longest: Yellow, Red, Blue, and Green.